nylageneralsuppliesltd-lab/soyosoyosacco123-/replit.md

 ## Overview

-This is a full-stack TypeScript application that provides a chatbot backend service with OpenAI integration, file upload capabilities, and an administrative dashboard.
-The system features a React frontend for monitoring and testing the chatbot API, with an Express.js backend that handles chat interactions, file processing, and analytics tracking.
+This is a full-stack TypeScript application that provides the SOYOSOYO SACCO Assistant - a specialized chatbot backend service with OpenAI integration, file upload capabilities, and an administrative dashboard.
+The system features a React frontend for monitoring and testing the chatbot API, with an Express.js backend that handles chat interactions, file processing, and analytics tracking specifically tailored for SACCO services and member support.

 ## User Preferences